Information on Wildfire Training

-After the 2017 fire season, there is understandably a heightened interest in ensuring that B.C. is ready for fire suppression in 2018.
+After the previous catastrophic fire seasons, there is understandably a heightened interest in ensuring that B.C. is ready for fire suppression in the upcoming fire season.
 However, there is some confusion around what is considered official training and how it can be delivered or taken.

 The following are courses are considered official training and are commonly offered to non-governmental personnel:

 - S-100 Basic Fire Suppression and Safety (2005)